 The varied forms of teaching, collaboration in groups and the opportunity for close scientific dialogue with the researchers provide you with general competences that are in great demand in the global job market.
 These competences include abstract, critical and independent thinking, analytical skills and strategic planning.
 You can use these skills in many contexts – even in jobs you didn’t know you were qualified for.

-The teaching is divided into terms with four terms per year.
-Each term consists of a block of seven weeks followed by an examination period of 2–4 weeks.
+The teaching is divided into two semesters per year.
 For an example of a course calendar, go to: studerende.au.dk/en/studies/subject-portals/studies/teaching/teaching-calendar/

 If you have the necessary skills and interest, you have the option of applying for admission to the PhD programme.
 You can apply when you have completed your Bachelor’s degree and one year of your Master’s degree or when you have completed your Master’s degree.
 In the PhD programme, you start working on a research project and are gradually trained through courses and personal guidance to become a researcher.

 There is more to life as a nanotechnology student at the University of Aarhus than subjects and lessons.
 The versatile and inspiring student life at the iNANO centre takes place at the Departments of Physics and Astronomy, Chemistry and Molecular Biology, and an independent nanotechnology building is planned.
 Nanorama, the academic and social student association, organises Friday Bars and celebrations as well as study-related lectures and excursions to Danish nanotechnology companies.
 The different student associations at the university consist of students who meet to discuss issues relating to their degree programme.
 These organisations influence the academic content of the degree programmes, from department and centre level to the top management levels at the university.